 With the holiday season on the horizon, even the most ardent workaholics will be forced to slow down for a day or two.
 And that’s not a bad thing.

-A report by CWT Energy, Resources and Marine (ERM) division found that only that only 52% of C-suite and senior executives surveyed say their organizations have traveler health and safety programs in place.
+A report by CWT Energy, Resources and Marine (ERM) division found that only 52% of C-suite and senior executives surveyed say their organizations have traveler health and safety programs in place.
 Yet, in the energy, resources and marine industries, wellbeing is critical.

 “The energy, resources and marine industries have long been leaders in understanding and addressing health and safety for their traveling workforce, not least because of the complexities ERM travelers uniquely face en route to, and when they arrive at, their often-remote destinations,” says Raphaël Pasdeloup, Senior Vice President and Global Head of CWT ERM.

 Whether you’re a crew member on an offshore oil rig or you work at a desk, here are three ways the holiday period can set you up for improved health and well-being.